TIBCOSoftware/snappydata/docs/reference/sql_reference/create-external-table.md

 #### Specifying AWS credentials to access S3 buckets

-Providing AWS credentials explicitly in the path url may not be advisable.
-There are alternative ways users can specify these credentials:
+Providing AWS credentials explicitly in the path URL may not be advisable.
+There are alternative ways in which you can specify these credentials:

-1. Users can provide those as properties in `conf/leads` file at the time of launching the cluster.
+*	Provide the AWS credentials as properties in `conf/leads` file at the time of launching the cluster.

     For example, append these properties with appropriate values for each entry in your `conf/leads` file.
-    ```pre

         -spark.hadoop.fs.s3a.impl=org.apache.hadoop.fs.s3a.S3AFileSystem  -spark.hadoop.fs.s3a.access.key=<access-key-id> -spark.hadoop.fs.s3a.secret.key=<secret-access-key>
-    ```

-2. One can also provide them as environment variables in `conf/spark-env.sh`.
-Simply add these two entries with appropriate values in that file before launching the cluster.
+*	Provide the AWS credentials as environment variables in `conf/spark-env.sh`.
+You can add these two entries with appropriate values in that file before launching the cluster.

-    ```pre
         export AWS_ACCESS_KEY_ID=<access-key-id>
         export AWS_SECRET_ACCESS_KEY=<secret-access-key>
-    ```

-3. This option is applicable only if your cluster is running on AWS EC2 instance(s).
-Also, this may not work if your S3 buckets are created in regions where [AWS signature version 2](https://docs.aws.amazon.com/general/latest/gr/s3.html) is not supported.

-    You can attach an IAM role with appropriate permissions to the instance(s) where the cluster is setup.
-To do this, go to EC2 dashboard page on AWS console, select your EC2 instance and right-click on it.
-Select *Instance Settings* and then *Attach/Replace IAM Role*.
-Then click on the drop-down list and select appropriate IAM role.
+*	Attach an IAM role with appropriate permissions to the instance(s) where the cluster is setup.
+To do this, go to EC2 dashboard page on AWS console, select and right-click your EC2 instance.
+Select **Instance Settings** > **Attach/Replace IAM Role**.
+From the drop-down list select the appropriate IAM role.
 If you do not see any IAM role in the list, you need to create one.
 Refer to AWS documentation for more details.

+    !!!Note
+    	This option is applicable only if your cluster is running on AWS EC2 instance(s).
+Also, this may not work if your S3 buckets are created in regions where [AWS signature version 2](https://docs.aws.amazon.com/general/latest/gr/s3.html) is not supported.

     When you attach an IAM role to an instance, a temporary set of credentials are generated by AWS for the instance(s).
 These are then picked up by the cluster while accessing the S3 buckets.

-    Then provide below configuration in `conf/spark-defaults.conf` file before launching the cluster.
+    Then provide the following configuration in `conf/spark-defaults.conf` file before launching the cluster.

-    ```pre
         spark.hadoop.fs.s3a.impl=org.apache.hadoop.fs.s3a.S3AFileSystem
         spark.hadoop.fs.s3a.aws.credentials.provider=com.amazonaws.auth.InstanceProfileCredentialsProvider
-    ```

 **Related Topics**